Biden CIA nominee Burns calls China an 'authoritarian adversary'

 Competition with China is a top priority for the Biden administration - and for members of Congress, who want a tough line toward Beijing.
 Russian aggression is a constant concern, especially its involvement in U.S. elections and the recent SolarWinds hack that penetrated government agencies and that U.S. officials have blamed on Russian hackers.

 Burns said “familiar” threats persist, including from Russia, North Korea and Iran.
-He also said climate change, global health issues and cyber threats pose great risks, and said “an adversarial, predatory Chinese leadership poses our biggest geopolitical test.”
+He also said climate change, global health issues and cyber threats are great risks, and “an adversarial, predatory Chinese leadership poses our biggest geopolitical test.”

-Burns noted that he often worked with the CIA during his years as a diplomat.

-Some of that experience came in an area that could draw fire from Republicans.
-Burns and Jake Sullivan, who is now Biden’s national security adviser, led secret talks with Iran in 2013 that helped pave the way for the international nuclear deal that has been blasted by Republicans.
+Burns helped lead secret talks with Iran in 2013 that helped pave the way for the international nuclear deal, which was opposed by Republicans.
+He told the hearing that Iran must not be allowed to have a nuclear weapon.

-The Biden administration offered last week to sit down with the Iranians and other parties to the 2015 pact to see if there is a way to return to the agreement, after Trump withdrew in 2018.
+The Biden administration offered last week to sit down with the Iranians and other parties to the 2015 pact to see if there is a way to return to the agreement, after former Republican President Donald Trump withdrew in 2018.

-Burns’ arrival at the CIA would come after a difficult four years under former President Donald Trump, a Republican who frequently disregarded spy agencies’ findings, especially the determination that Russia had interfered in the 2016 election to boost his chances of winning the White House.
+Burns’ arrival at the CIA would come after a difficult four years under Trump, who frequently disregarded spy agencies’ findings, especially the determination that Russia interfered in the 2016 election to boost his chances of winning the White House.

 Senator Mark Warner, the committee’s Democratic chairman, stressed that point in his opening remarks.